Isfaqul/myBlog/apps/user/README.md

 - Learn more about me

 The site talks to the backend API for all data.
 It does not store anything on its own.

+- The blog posts are being stored as markdown strings which is then being